Mark-Bugden/SOUDAI_data_scraping/README.md

 ## Usage

-After installing, run the scraping pipeline in order:
+After installing, run the scraping pipeline in the following order:

 1. Download and preprocess court decisions: